andrewhessler/paint-by-algo/THOUGHTS.md

 ### Next time, debug A*!
 I did debug A*, I'm a dumbie, dx is the change in column...

 Next, I'm going to add a hotkey to surround the space in walls.

+Added that hotkey!
+And was able to do a ton more testing with it.

+So `AggressiveStar` is apparently using an invalid heuristic since we give distance too much weight.
+I still like it, but made old A* not also crazy.